Placement

 Our agency supports both traditional foster care and specialized foster care.
 Specialized foster care is designed for youth so traumatized by their life circumstances that they develop a number of chronic behavioral and emotional problems or for youth with medical needs and require extra attention.
 The program provides intensive treatment services for clients while working closely with the foster family to create stability and support.
 Most clients in this program are teenagers with special education and additional therapeutic service requirements.

-If you would like to explore opening your heart and your home to a child in foster care and becoming a foster family, learn more here, email Andrea Roberts, [email protected], or call 309-210-1901.
+If you would like to explore opening your heart and your home to a child in foster care and becoming a foster family, learn more here, email Andrea Cordle, [email protected], or call 309-210-1901.

 Children’s Home Association of Illinois is an Illinois Licensed Child Welfare Agency.
 License number #004259-14.